 You can file Form 75 annually with your Idaho income tax return or by itself for any period of one month or more but no more than one year.
 If you're not required to file an Idaho income tax return, you can still claim this refund on a Form 75.

 Propane and natural gas (gaseous fuels) tax payment alternative

 IFTA licensees using propane or natural gas can buy an annual Gaseous Fuels Permit and decal instead of paying Idaho fuels tax on gaseous fuels.
 The decals are sold by Idaho distributors who dispense propane into registered motor vehicles.
 The yearly fee is based on vehicle weight rather than the gallons of fuel used.
 The fee is $208 per year for vehicles of more than 26,000 pounds gross vehicle weight.
 The permit is good for a 12-month period beginning July 1.
 If you buy your permit after July, the fee is prorated.

-However, if a distributor incorrectly charges you the special fuels tax on fuel placed in a motor vehicle displaying a gaseous fuels decal, you can claim these gallons as tax-paid gallons on your IFTA return.
+If a distributor incorrectly charges you the special fuels tax on fuel placed in a motor vehicle displaying a gaseous fuels decal, you can claim these gallons as tax-paid gallons on your IFTA return.

 Idaho doesn't have a fuels use tax reporting requirement for gasoline-powered vehicles reported under IFTA.
 However, the tax-paid gasoline that IFTA licensees buy in Idaho and use in another jurisdiction where a duplicate tax is assessed on gasoline, may be eligible for a gasoline tax refund if the fuel purchase meets Idaho's refund criteria.
 If you think you're eligible for this gasoline tax refund, contact Idaho's Fuels Tax Policy Specialist for assistance.